ultraq/gradle-support/README.md

  - `withJarOptions(Action<? extends Jar> configure)`
    Configures the `jar` task.

- - `withSourcesJar()`
+ - `withSourcesJar(Action<? extends Jar> configure = null)`
    Adds a sources JAR archive as output for the build.
+The task can optionally be configured by providing a closure.

  - `withGroovydocJar()`
    Adds a groovydoc JAR archive as output for the build.